domchristie/needles/README.md

 Audio loudness metering in the browser.

 Features:
-- Live momentary, short-term, and integrated K-weighted loudness (LUFS/LKFS) for a given web audio source
+- Live momentary, short-term, and integrated K-weighted loudness (LUFS/LKFS) for a given web audio source.
-- Offline integrated K-weighted loudness for file analysis
+- Offline integrated K-weighted loudness for file analysis.
-- Offline momentary and short-term loudness values for higher resolution file analysis
+- Offline momentary and short-term loudness values for higher resolution file analysis.
+- No GUI, it just reports values.
+The choice of interface and visual style is up to you!
-- Aims to be EBU Mode compliant, following EBU R 128 / ITU-R BS.1770-4
+- Aims to be EBU Mode compliant, following EBU R 128 / ITU-R BS.1770-4.
-- Supports recent versions of Chrome and Firefox
+- Supports recent versions of Chrome and Firefox.

 Future features:
 - True-peak, dBTP (ITU-R BS.1770-4)